 The ANDSP for VPLMN, if provided within the UE policy in the UE Configuration Update procedure described in clause 4.2.4.3 of TS 23.502 [3], applies to the equivalent PLMN(s) indicated in the last received list of equivalent PLMNs in Registration Accept.

-At Initial Registration or the Registration to 5GS when the UE moves from EPS to 5GS:
+At Initial Registration or the Registration to 5GS when the UE moves from EPS to 5GS, the UE provides the UE Policy Container including one or more of the following information:

 - The UE provides the list of stored PSIs which identify the Policy Sections associated to the home PLMN and the visited PLMN (if the UE is roaming) that are currently stored in the UE.
 If USIM is changed, the UE does not provide any PSI.
 If no policies are stored in the UE for the home PLMN, the UE does not provide any PSI associated to the home PLMN.
 If the UE is roaming and has policies for the home PLMN but no associated policies for the visited PLMN the UE includes only the list of PSIs associated to the home PLMN.